-Provide family and student survey results or other verifiable data that attest to family satisfaction with the charter's academic program.
+Provide parent and student survey results or other verifiable data that attest to parent satisfaction with the charter's academic program.
 The charter must demonstrate that it administered the surveys and interpreted results using generally accepted evaluation methods (including method of administration, time of year, and response rate).
-If the family participation rate is under 70%, include additional evidence of how the charter collects feedback and satisfaction information from the majority of its families.
+If the family participation rate is under 70%, include additional evidence of how the education corporation collects feedback and satisfaction information from the majority of its families.

-If the charter self-administers a survey, include a copy of or link to the actual survey administered as well as the raw results by question.
+If the charter self-administers its own survey, include a copy of or link to the actual survey administered as well as the raw results by question.
 The Institute requires the submission of additional information regarding demand and persistence prior to the renewal visit.

-• New York City: For charters that participate in the NYCDOE Family Satisfaction Survey, charters may submit an analysis or brief narrative of the results.
+- New York City: For charters that participate in the NYCDOE Family Satisfaction Survey, charters may submit an analysis or brief narrative of the results.
 The Institute will access the results via the NYCDOE Family Satisfaction Survey website.
-If the charter conducts its own survey, please submit the above required information.
+If the charter conducts its own survey, please submit the above required information. - For all charters: This submission can be combined into one document with individual subheadings for each charter under renewal consideration to provide any discussion of the results.